About the Antiochian Orthodox Archdiocese of North America

 Departments and Organizations

 Much of the work of our Archdiocese is accomplished by dedicated ministry staff and volunteers laboring in a wide range of departments and organizations seeing to the needs of our communities.
 From sacred music to Christian education, from care for aging priests to missionary work, and beyond, our Archdiocese benefits from the work of those who choose to serve.

-The Antiochian Orthodox Christian Archdiocese of North America includes over 250 churches and missions throughout the United States and Canada.
+The Antiochian Orthodox Christian Archdiocese of North America includes over 275 cathedrals, churches, and missions throughout the United States and Canada.